Working from home for your second job

 Don’t overextend yourself.
 Make sure the number of hours you take making a second income stream won’t prevent you from being able to complete your day job.
 You still need some time to yourself, and you need to sleep.
 While it’s great to make extra income, it’s also not worth risking your day job over it.

 Make sure the people in your life are on board with this change in your schedule.
 It might mean missing something, being less available or just a few less dates.
-Whatever the case, you will feel better heading into your two-job life if your people are with you.
+Whatever the case, you will feel better heading into your two-job life if your loved ones are supportive of this change.

 6. Remember it is only temporary